varmeh/gpt-prompting/README.md

 Feel free to mix and match these parameters based on your needs, and let me know if you have any questions or need further clarification!

-*Note*: Of all the parameters metioned, `Citation Preferences` & `Bias & Neutrality` would be hardly used on a day to day basis.
-They have been kept for the sake of completion
+*Note*: Of all the parameters metioned, following parameters would be sparsely used:
+- `Citation Preferences`
+- `Bias & Neutrality`
+- `Technicality Level` - Usely convered while giving contextual information.

 ## Parameter Effect